|

 and Cheshire - and its three Parish Churches (St George's, Lancashire;

-St John the Baptist, Yorkshire; All Saints, Cheshire), still
+St John the Baptist, Yorkshire; All Saints, Cheshire), still mark

-mark this partition.
-Its pre-Industrial Revolution industries
+this partition.
+Its pre-Industrial Revolution industries were

-were farming and woollen cloth manufacture.
+farming and woollen cloth manufacture.

-1765 saw the building of Andrew Mill on the River Tame, with
+1765 saw the building of Andrew Mill on the River Tame, with other

-roads and the railway in 1849 saw its fortunes blossom.
+the railway in 1849 saw its fortunes blossom.

 By 1913 the cotton trade had reached its peak, with a million

-and a half spindles and 600 mechanised looms working at any
+and a half spindles and 600 mechanised looms working at any time.

-which this promoted.
+promoted.

 Since the Second World War, many new light industries have been